 Job boots are not immortal, and it can be almost as risky to wear them before the soles wear off as having the correct footwear.
 There’s a better risk of sliding as the tread is worn down, and walking on nails becomes progressively riskier.
 Make confident that your team knows how to handle you when it’s time for their roofing shoes to be replaced.

 Using a personal method of fall detention

-Among several roofers, a personal fall arrest system (PFAS) is a preferred residential roof fall safety mechanism, with a full body brace attached by a lifeline or lanyard to the main portion of the system.
-When the employees move equipment and materials through the roof or plough into the tear-off process, rope grabs and temporary guardrails also add to roofer protection.
-Every one of these types of fall safety also encourage roofers to travel easily around the work area, so they can always get the work done on time.
+Among several roofers, a personal fall arrest system (PFAS) is a preferred residential roof fall safety mechanism, with a full-body brace attached by a lifeline or lanyard to the main portion of the system.
+When the employees move equipment and materials through the roof or plow into the tear-off process, rope grabs and temporary guardrails also add to roofer protection.
+Every one of these types of fall safety also encourages roofers to travel easily around the work area, so they can always get the work done on time.

 Only work when the weather is optimal for roofing

 Experienced roofers understand not to roof in the rain, but if the old roof or your fall safety device hasn’t had time to dry, roofing after rain can be risky.

 In colored, moist areas, asphalt shingles may emit Gloeocapsa magma.
 On aging roofs, this form of algae is widely present, which can contribute to sloppy shingles when wet.
 Manufacturing companies have recently taken measures to prevent the growth of Gloecapsa magma by adding copper granules, a toxic ingredient of the algae, into roofing materials to tackle the problem.